bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image340.webp?raw=true"
   style="width:25%"
+  title="Logos for Bootstrap 5 and 4"
   alt="Logos for Bootstrap 5 and 4." />
 <img src="./images/image341.webp?raw=true"
   style="width:25%"
+  title="Logos for Bootstrap 5 and 4"
   alt="Logos for Bootstrap 5 and 4." />
 <img src="./images/image342.webp?raw=true"
   style="width:25%"
+  title="Logos for Bootstrap 5 and 4"
   alt="Logos for Bootstrap 5 and 4." />
 </p>
 <p>Hi, everybody.
 Let&apos;s talk about Bootstrap 4 and 5.
 In this class I&apos;ve